microsoft/InnerEye-DeepLearning/README.md

 `conda env create --file environment.yml`
 - Activate the environment by running `conda activate InnerEye`

+Now try to run the Hello World segmentation model, by running `python InnerEye/runner.py --model=HelloWorld`
+If that works: Congratulations!
+You have successfully built your first model using the InnerEye toolbox

 Detailed instructions, including setup in Azure, are here:
 1. [Setting up your environment](docs/environment.md)
 1. [Training a Hello World segmentation model](docs/hello_world_model.md)